Desi Oon Hub

 Shepherds of Himalayas (SoH) is an independent project that aims to explore and document the traditional as well as ecological knowledge of shepherding and other pastoralist communities in Indian Himalayas as they spend nomadic / semi-nomadic existence in search of better pasture for their herd.
 Know more about SOH by clicking here.

-Nestled in the Kumaon region of Uttarakhand, Avani is a community built on the principles of sustainability and local empowerment.
+Avani, nestled in the Kumaon region of Uttarakhand, is a community built on the principles of sustainability and local empowerment.
 Fusing traditional techniques with sustainable technologies, Avani's talented farmers and artisans produce exquisite, one-of-a-kind textiles and lifestyle products using 100% natural materials, including plant-derived dyes, sustainably harvested indigo, and locally-produced silk and wool.
-Learn more about Avani by clicking here.

 • Urmul